 Dressing up is not my thing, I hate scary stuff, and basically it was a reasonably fun holiday, but nothing I looked forward to all year or something.

 But now as an adult, I am QUITE into Halloween.

 My girls are obsessed with it and love talking about their costumes, I love that, as a grown-up, there’s so much less pressure to wear a costume, and I can just buy myself all the candy I want on clearance after Halloween.

-Also, I love decorating my house and putting out my growing display of Halloween books.
+Also, I love decorating my house and putting out my growing display of the best Halloween books for our family.
 Every year, I buy one or two new ones to add to our collection, and it’s so fun to see them come out in October, be read daily for a month, and then put away to anticipate for another year.

-Here are my top picks, whether you’re looking to build your own collection or just grab a few new titles from the library:
+Here are my list of the best Halloween books, whether you’re looking to build your own collection of Halloween picture books or just grab a few new titles from the library:

 Pumpkin Trouble by Jan Thomas

 Jan Thomas is a sure hit at our house – every one of her books just amuses everyone to no end (although I have a special place in my heart for Let’s Sing a Lullaby with the Brave Cowboy) and this pumpkin-themed one is no exception.
 Duck wants to carve a pumpkin to surprise his friends, but then he falls in and can’t get out, so he waddles away to find someone to rescue him, but all his friends think it’s a haunted pumpkin and flee in terror.